inclusive-design/idrc/src/resources/make-your-web-content-accessible.md

 ---
 layout: layouts/resources.njk
-title: "Make your web content accessible"
+title: Make your web content accessible
 description: A course that covers what accessibility means on the web, how to create accessible web content, how to test it, and the principles of accessible design.
 You'll also learn to design more inclusively from the start, and communicate your accessible designs across teams.
+publishedYear: "2020"
 topics:
   - design
 types: